 The economic impact assessment of international health in Victoria will include a traditional economic impact assessment of the international health cluster.
 The study will build upon data collected by GLHAM throughout its existence.

 In addition, this work will leverage GLHAM partners to tell the story of Victoria’s international health impacts and economic impact to Victoria.
 GLHAM members will be showcased and highlighted in a parallel but closely related exercise, which will provide case studies and ‘colour’ to the findings and the final product.
+Belonging to top 3 most effective and demanded erectile dysfunction remedies, Cialis (Tadalafil) promotes a significant influence on blood circulation and muscle relaxation, stimulating the ability to achieve a hard and durable erection required for a successful intercourse.
 Collecting more detailed data on the organisational capacity of Alliance members will also assist with putting together capability statements for future joint bids between members.

 We will keep you all updated with the progress of the study, how member organisations can contribute, and the end product will benefit your organisations.